 Important things to know about our virtual credit cards

-You can see virtual credit card details on the Extranet for 180 days, starting from the check-out date.
+From November 1st you'll see virtual credit card details on the Extranet for 18 months (547 days), starting from the check-out date.

-Activation depends on the policy the guest booked:
+Activation depends on the policy booked by the guest:

-For non-refundable reservations, you can charge the VCC as soon as you receive it.
+For non-refundable reservations, you can charge the virtual credit card as soon as you receive it.

-For bookings made with partially refundable policies, the activation date will be the date it becomes 90% non-refundable
+For bookings made with partially refundable policies, the card becomes active as soon as the reservation becomes 90% non-refundable

-For bookings made with flexible policies, the activation date will be the guest’s check-in date
+For bookings made with flexible policies (i.e. free cancellation), the card becomes active on the guest’s check-in date